Gluten Free Vegan Banana Bread

 A simple, gluten free Coconut Date Banana Bread with no added sugar, sweetened naturally with whole dates.
 Soft and a little more cake– than bread-like, this is a large recipe to feed a hungry family!
 Devoured in minutes in our household.

 Today’s recipe is a family favourite.
-An extremely generous gluten free, Coconut Date Banana Bread, sweetened naturally with whole dates.
+An extremely generous gluten free vegan banana bread, sweetened naturally with whole dates.
 I think this is a great Easter recipe.
 Long weekend, cooler weather, rain, cozy blankets and banana bread.

 I have used a blend of sorghum and buckwheat flour for this.
 In fact, these two flours have become staples in the kitchen for me – particularly the sorghum as it is just so easy to work with.Simple gluten free Coconut Date Banana Bread with no added sugar.
 Recipe this way!
 Click To Tweet